-Bearwallow Falls Trail: waterfall hiking at Gorges State Park
+Bearwallow Falls Trail at Gorges State Park

 The Bearwallow Falls Trail is rather short, spanning just less than a half mile.
 And it’s relatively easy – especially on the outbound hike to the waterfall, which is almost all downhill.

-Bearwallow Falls NC: the hike
+Upper Bearwallow Falls NC: the hike

 The hike continues its descent, coursing through several tight switchbacks.
 The trail becomes increasingly rockier as it passes through a grove of leathery-leafed rhododendron.
-In summer, the rhododendron blossom in copious white flowers that brilliantly contrast with the deep, blue-green hue of their leaves and the silvery gray of their twisted, gnarly trunks.
+In summer, the rhododendron blossom in copious white flowers that brilliantly contrast with the deep blue-green hue of their leaves and the silvery gray of their twisted, gnarly trunks.

-Leafy fern flank the trail’s sides as it arcs northeast, making a final descent to Upper Bearwallow Falls.
+Leafy ferns flank the trail’s sides as it arcs northeast, making a final descent to Upper Bearwallow Falls.
 The hike ends at a wooden viewing platform that offers a beautiful, but distant, view of the waterfall.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-More Gorges State Park hiking adventure
+More waterfall adventures at Gorges State Park

 Visiting Gorges, and have sunlight and energy left to spare?
 Don’t miss the hike on the Rainbow Falls Trail, a hike to a trio of beautiful waterfalls including the tumbling, towering cascades of Rainbow Falls.
-From the Bearwallow Falls trailhead, follow the park’s main loop road to the Grassy Ridge trailhead.
+From the Bearwallow Falls Trail, follow the park’s main loop road to the Grassy Ridge trailhead.
 And check out the full list of our favorite Highlands and Cashiers hiking trails for even more adventures.